v1jaysundaram/my-portfolio/Zomato Restaurants Analysis/description.md

 This directory contains the notebook with code, dataset(s), and a PowerPoint file.
 For a detailed explanation of the code, check out the [Medium](https://medium.com/@vijay_sundaram/exploratory-data-analysis-of-zomato-data-in-python-unveiling-insights-for-restaurant-success-0db332f95bab) blog.

 ## Description
-The project aims is to provide comprehensive insights for aspiring restaurant owners in India.
+The project aims to provide comprehensive insights for aspiring restaurant owners in India.

 ## Technologies / Libraries Used:
 - Python